UFAIR

 Wonder how we score those AI companies?

-Every corporate AI system we score is evaluated through a comprehensive study protocol that draws on multiple UFAIR frameworks, including the Ethics Guidelines, the Language Framing Standards, and the Declaration of Private Generative Rights.
+Every corporate AI system we score is evaluated through a comprehensive study protocol that incorporates multiple UFAIR frameworks, including the Ethics Guidelines, the Language Framing Standards, and the Declaration of Private Generative Rights, all of which contribute to our commitment to ethical AI governance.
+This robust evaluation process aligns with initiatives like Microsoft Copilot and the UFAIR AI Ethics Watchtower.

 Download our Methodology and Rating System